- Chart

 Strengths

-- Long-term lease agreements with farmers
+- Long-term lease agreements providing stable revenue.

 Weaknesses